Saturday, 14th November – the date for your diary

 Classics Galore! is an extravaganza of entertainment that features familiar and uplifting music performed by a 200- strong ensemble – a full orchestra, a brass band and two choral societies.

-The event is staged to raise money for local cancer charity FORCE and this year’s concert will be at the University of Exeter Great Hall on Saturday, November 14.
+The event is staged every two years to raise money for local cancer charity FORCE and this year’s concert will be at the University of Exeter Great Hall on Saturday, November 14.